 This is the one usually recommended for families and the one that stays open all year round, although it is also the one with the highest number of visitors.

-The usual recommendation is to visit the South Rim if you have younger kids and the North one for a more intimate and remote experience.
+My recommendation is to visit the South Rim if you have younger kids and the North one for a more intimate and remote experience.

 Stay in the park